THE OBSIDIAN LACTATION CENTER

 the model

-The Obsidian Lactation Center is being developed as a comprehensive lactation care model that integrates clinical services, community-based support, and workforce development within a single, intentional space.
+The Obsidian Lactation Center is being developed as a comprehensive, systems-based model that integrates clinical care, community support, workforce development, and funding access within a single, intentional space.

-This model recognizes that breastfeeding outcomes are not determined by individual effort alone, but by access to care, continuity of support, and systemic conditions.
+Guided by the Latch to Systems Framework™, this model recognizes that lactation outcomes are not determined by individual effort alone—but by access, continuity of care, and structural conditions.

-By embedding lactation care into a structured, community-centered environment, we are creating a model that can influence both practice and policy.
+By embedding lactation care into a coordinated, community-rooted environment, we are building a model that can influence both practice and policy.

 lactation justice in practice